mk3008/Carbunql/README.md

 Also, when searching for a column, it checks which query source it is attributed to.
 For this reason, if the alias name of the query source is omitted, it may not be detected correctly.

-For example, in the case of a single query source like the one below, the query source is only "s", so it is possible to identify the column "price".
+For example, in the case of a single query source like the one below, the query source is only `s`, so it is possible to identify the column `price`.

 ```
 select